From Markets to Lights: The Ultimate Guide to Christmas in Melbourne in 2025

 Head to the Koorie Heritage Trust at Fed Square for the family-friendly, all-day festivities.

-Celebrating Christmas the Koorie way, there’ll be First Nations musicians, performers and comedians, market stalls with everything you need to finish off you Christmas shopping list, creative workshops and a visit from Koorie Klaus.
+Celebrating Christmas the Koorie way, there’ll be First Nations musicians, performers and comedians, market stalls with everything you need to finish off your Christmas shopping list, creative workshops and a visit from Koorie Klaus.

 Cost: Free